 In the two decades since the late 1980s, the number of minority teachers almost doubled, outpacing growth in both the number of white teachers and the number of minority students.
-Minority teachers are also overwhelmingly employed in public schools serving high-poverty, high-minority and urban communities.
+Minority teachers are also very employed in public schools serving high-poverty, high-minority-urban areas.